mibradl/DevOps/Chapter9_AWS_Services/Module_2_Create_an_AWS_account/README.md

-# Chapter8
+# Chapter9
-This module we will do Jenkins Basics - Demo.
+This module we will create an AWS Account

-# Name: Jenkins Basics - Demo
+# Name: Create an AWS Account

 # Description:

-Create simple Freestyle Job

-Plugin Configuration
+Creating an account

+    1-year free tier for some services

+    Go to the site and create your account.

 # Usage